aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

   <tr>
     <td>dje_license</td>
     <td>A DejaCode Enterprise license URN, license name or license key for the component.</td>
-    <td>Optional. genabout will obtain license information from DejaCode Enterprise, including the license text, in order to create and write the appropriate .LICENSE file in the .ABOUT file target directory.
+    <td>Optional. gen will obtain license information from DejaCode Enterprise, including the license text, in order to create and write the appropriate .LICENSE file in the .ABOUT file target directory.
 (Future versions may refer to this as dje_license_key.)</td>
   </tr>
   <tr>
     <td>dje_owner</td>